Wednesday Night Don-O-Mite (EP40) 07/01/2020

 Hosted by Don Tony

-Quick synopsis: AEW Dynamite Fyter Fest (Pt 1) and NXT Great American Bash (Pt 1) results… DT explains why the true ratings war between AEW and NXT began tonight… Penelope Ford has the match of her career (losing to Hikaru Shida) and Dexter Lumis has his best NXT match to date (Strap Match def Roderick Strong)… Top shelf moment for Io Shirai and Sasha Banks, embarrassing moment for Kip Sabian… Jon Moxley vs Brian Cage (for AEW Title) pushed back to July 17… Taz’s promo calls WWE Covid-19 testing ‘A Sloppy Shop’… RIP ‘Killer’ Tim Brooks (72)… Happy Birthday Terry Funk!
+Quick synopsis: AEW Dynamite Fyter Fest (Pt 1) and NXT Great American Bash (Pt 1) results… DT explains why the true ratings war between AEW and NXT began tonight… Penelope Ford has the match of her career (losing to Hikaru Shida) and Dexter Lumis has his best NXT match to date (Strap Match def Roderick Strong)… Top shelf moment for Io Shirai and Sasha Banks, embarrassing moment for Kip Sabian… Jon Moxley vs Brian Cage (for AEW Title) pushed back to July 17… Will Mike Tyson appear next week at Fyter Fest (Pt 2)?… Taz’s promo calls WWE Covid-19 testing ‘A Sloppy Shop’… RIP ‘Killer’ Tim Brooks (72)… Happy Birthday Terry Funk!
 (76)… DT speaks on some fallout from #SpeakingOut addressing Dave Lagana’s odd Spooning story… Michael Elgin, Ring Of Honor’s lame statement, Marty Scurll ‘speaking out’ from both sides of his mouth, Mike Quackenbush, Joe Coffey, Sammy Guevara’s suspension, and the new ‘go to cop-out’ for promotions: Sexual Harassment Sensitivity Training Classes… MLW news: Offering custom made belts at a hefty price and bringing back 2003+ TV episodes… Gallows and Anderson rumored to sign with Impact Wrestling… DT wants WWE to sign Tessa Blanchard or go to AEW on a short term deal… and lots more!

 CLICK HERE to WATCH the VIDEO 07/01/2020 YOUTUBE Episode 40